What does general dentistry include?

 Teeth can be filled with many different materials that include gold, amalgam, mercury, porcelain, and composite resin.

 Crowns are artificial teeth or “caps” that can be attached to damaged or broken teeth.
 These will maintain their shape and protect them from similar harm.

 It is a structure that includes an artificial or “bridge” tooth affixed to more than one crown.
 These crowns form over the natural enamel on either side of the gap, which helps to rest the artificial teeth in place and thus ensure a natural appearance.

 Root canal treatment:

 This procedure is performed when the tissue or “pulp” inside the tooth is injured.
-This procedure can be performed by a general or specialist dentist.
+This procedure is performed exclusively by a general or specialized dentist, preferably a specialist.

 This is basically a set of artificial teeth.
 If you have any missing teeth due to an accident or disease, dentures can help.
 They are removable artificial teeth that look and behave the same way as natural teeth.

 This can take the form of “scale and polish” or advice on brushing and flossing.

 Bonding is the name for a procedure in which a type of resin is used as a “glue” to attach to a substance, such as dental veneers.
 It is often used to treat fallen or damaged teeth.